temporalio/edu-ai-workshop-mcp/exercises/02_MCP_Temporal_HITL/README.md

 During this exercise, you will:

-- Implement Temporal Signals to confirm downstream systems recorded the conversion.
+- Implement a Temporal Signal to send external input to your running Workflow Execution
-- Build Temporal Queries to fetch the latest conversion amount from workflow state.
+- Build a Temporal Query to fetch the latest conversion amount from yourWworkflow state
-- Pause workflow progress with `workflow.wait_condition` so it waits on Signals or timeouts.
+- Pause Workflow progress so it waits on Signals or timeouts
-- Add durability to long-running workflows by exposing them through MCP tools and workers.
+- Add durability to long-running workflows by exposing them through MCP tools

 Make your changes to the code in the `practice` subdirectory (look for TODO comments that will guide you to where you should make changes to the code).
 If you need a hint or want to verify your changes, look at the complete version in the `solution` subdirectory.